DylanMoss1/Part-II-Dissertation-Template/README.md

 - `Progress-Report`: My mid-project progress report
 - `Proposal`: All stages of my initial project proposal

+**Important:** Please make sure to check the up-to-date standards on the department page.
+Rules regarding dissertation formats and statements may vary year on year.

 Recommended Latex Setup
 - VSCode
 - [LaTeX Workshop Plugin](https://github.com/James-Yu/LaTeX-Workshop) (Using TeX Live)

 Compilation
 - To compile any Latex document, open the relevant `document.tex` file and save it.